germs-lab/SOPs/DNA_SOPs/Quant-iT_dsDNA_Assay.md

 Plate name: 96 well Optical Btm Plt Polymer Base Black W/Lid Cell Culture Sterile PS.

 ## Notes before you start:
 * As the plate reader is in Biorenewable lab, it has to be signed up before use.
 It would be better for you to plan the use ahead and email the postdoc who is in charge.
-His name is Mingfeng Cao: mfcao@iastate.edu
+The google sheet is to sign up for it: https://docs.google.com/spreadsheets/u/1/d/1ncDLb8JX7nBUYpeRIOBZAdRddo-Z1Ojrx37FU0aqGYQ/edit#gid=0; sign on the "Fluoresence one" tab.
 * Always wear lab coat and safety glasses to use this plate reader.
 It is a privilage that we are allowed to use this instrument so please help us continue to sharing this instrument.

 ## Protocol: